masoomshah1312/Module-bot/README.md

 ## 📂 2.
 Categorized Modules Blueprint

-Your system features **23 active modules** automatically grouped into categories.
-Dropping a file into `mods/` adds it to your system without changing your central core code.
+Your system features **25 active modules** automatically grouped into categories.
+Dropping a new file into `mods/` adds it to your system without changing your central core code.

 ### 🟢 Status Categories
 * `+rpc template <name>` — Deploys interactive buttons arrays, elapsed counters, countdown timelines, and asset image bindings from `rpc_templates.json`.